 What Are Online Course Platforms?

-These virtual courses are similar to offline courses in a lot of ways – an instructor provides an engaging educational experience through video, image, text, audio and PDF files.
+These virtual courses are similar to offline classes in a lot of ways: an instructor provides an engaging educational experience through video, image, text, audio, and PDF files.

 Their course software includes a dedicated fully-responsive website experience, easy content uploads, the ability to edit the look and feel of the class, marketing features, course completion certificates, a sales funnel, and more.

 What Are the Best Online Course Platforms?

-Choose a well-developed online course platform with integrated LMS, ecommerce, and membership capabilities.
-To be successful, you need to be able to create, organize and deliver your course content efficiently.
+Choose a well-developed platform with integrated LMS, e-commerce, and membership capabilities.
+To be successful, you need to be able to create, organize, and deliver your course content efficiently.

 Here are my picks for the best online course platforms.